This feature is currently in open beta.

 Data views

-By default, a new data view is restricted to its owner.
-When opening access to a specific user, they can be given view only or view and edit access.
+By default, a new data view is visible only to its owner.
+When you open access to it (to a specific person or to your whole organization) recipients get View only access unless you explicitly grant View and edit.

 Dashboards